BanZhan/RNAgranuleModel/README.md

 ├── total_data.fasta
 ├── uniprot_human_proteome.csv
 ### Training Models
 4. Run the model training script with the appropriate parameters:
+For Stress granule model: Set target = 'SG' in Line 189 and tier = 1 in Line 190
-For P-body/Stress granule model: Set target = 'PBSG' in Line 189 and tier = 1 in Line 1
+For P-body/Stress granule model: Set target = 'PBSG' in Line 189 and tier = 1 in Line 190
-For P-body model only: Set target = 'PB' in Line 189 and tier = 2 in Line 1 Execute the training by running: python model_train.py
+For P-body model only: Set target = 'PB' in Line 189 and tier = 2 in Line 190
+Execute the training by running:
+python model_train.py

 ## Predicting